-The first Miami fishing species is the Miami Dolphin fishing which is probably the most common type of fishing in Miami.
+The first Miami fishing species is the Miami Dolphin fishing which is probably the most common type of Offshore fish in Miami.
 Don’t panic when you hear about dolphin fishing in Miami, we’re not talking about catching flipper.
 The dolphin fish (known by most Miami locals as Mahi Mahi or Dorado) is one of the most gorgeous fish that you can catch as well the tasting in Miami.

 The second Miami fishing species is the Miami Swordfish which offers a very interesting body.
 They have the long bill that looks similar to a sword and that is where their name derives from.
 They are very predatory fish and they are also a class that many sport fishermen love to be able to capture.
 They can be up to 15 feet in length when fully mature.
 They can weigh up to 1,400 pounds so anyone fishing for them will have a challenge on their hands.

 The third Miami fishing species is the Miami Gag Grouper which is one of the most prized groupers by anglers on our Miami Deep Sea Fishing Charters.
 The Gag inhabits shallow coastal waters and offshore at depths of up to 500 feet.
 They can reach weights up to 500 pounds.
 The Gag Grouper is recognized by its brownish gray in color with dark worm-like markings on sides; strong serrated spur at bottom margin of preopercle; fins dark, with anal and caudal having white margin.

 They are elongated with large eyes, round-bodied, and lose all teeth and scales by adulthood.
 The first dorsal fin is tall and crescent-shaped while the second dorsal fin is small, both soft-rayed.
 Swordfish have no ventral fins and their tails are broad and crescent-shaped.
 The dorsal side can range from dark brown to grayish-blue while their undersides are silvery white.